catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Olivia Blackwood.md

 #miami
+Connection Rating: 5
+Runs [[../../../Corps (Local)/South Florida/The Mystic Emporium|The Mystic Emporium]], specializing in magical artifacts.
-Talismonger: Olivia Blackwood, a knowledgeable talismonger specializing in magical artifacts and charms, offering magical items and information on magical practices. - Connection Rating: 3 - Runs The Mystic Emporium, specializing in magical artifacts.
+Talismonger: Olivia Blackwood, a knowledgeable talismonger specializing in magical artifacts and charms, offering magical items and information on magical practices.